 Christianity is suffering from the reputational damage caused by its institutions more than by any individual.
 Individuals may be treated as scapegoats to save the institution, which is an apt term because it is at the centre of Christian theology in which Jesus Christ was made a scapegoat.

 Trust has gone from much of public life and it is no wonder that people will not trust Christians in such circumstances.
 Even Christian charity is mis-interpreted as a mere proselytising tool.
 Then the public generalise it, that they cannot trust Christians for anything.

 Trust is central to the Gospel of Christ, which calls upon people to trust Christ, His character, teaching and Gospel.
 It is little wonder that modern evangelism must admit that the Church may let you down, and to contrast this with the important fact that the Lord Jesus Christ will not fail them.
-In my experience, people are open to this distinction.
+In my experience, people appreciate this distinction.

 Jesus challenged ecclesiastical authorities.
 The apostle Paul questioned the Corinthian church about those who were judging its affairs 1Cor 6:4 and this should raise questions in the minds of intelligent Christians as to what cases were being handled by the church in apostolic times.

 Paul questioned the spirituality of the leadership in the Galatian church Gal 1:6, Gal 4:11 and Gal 6:1 and the Saviour did the same in addressing the Seven Churches of Asia.
 Most churches simply assume that its leadership is unchallengable.

 There are significant lessons from this, applicable to both church and state, to employment law and social relations.
 However, I will leave this to another blogpost as it is a large subject.

 28 Apr 2017: the Law against Natural Justice.

 3 Sep 2017: Too good to be true.